International Free Press Society: Muslim hate-speech case

 On 22 December 2009 the Chairman of the Danish Free Press Society, and then member of the Danish People's Party, Lars Hedegaard, gave an interview in which he declared that Muslims "rape their own children.
 It is heard of all the time.
 Girls in Muslim families are raped by their uncles, their cousins or their fathers."
 He also stated that "Whenever it is prudent for a Muslim to hide his true intentions by lying or making a false oath in his own or in Islam’s service, then it is ok to do it."

-Søren Krarup a fellow party member, said that Hedegaard's remarks were justified, though they could have been more "carefully" stated.
+Fellow party member Søren Krarup said that Hedegaard's remarks were justified, though they could have been more "carefully" stated.
 He instead blamed the controversy on a "media mafia" whom he accused of distorting Hedegaard's statements.
 Søren Espersen defended Hedegaard's remarks.
 Others were more critical, and Hedegaard's interview led to the immediate resignation of three Free Press Society board members: Liberal Party MP Søren Pind the Conservative Party's Integration spokesman Naser Khader and the Lutheran priest Kathrine Lilleør.
 Vicechairman in the Integration Council in Aarhus Municipality Yilmaz Evcil reported Lars Hedegaard to the police, and the public attorney chose to make a case against him for violating the Danish anti-racism laws.
 His trial began 24 January 2011.
 He was acquitted of all charges on 31 January 2011; however, the Eastern Regional Court reversed the acquittal in May 2011.
 He appealed against the verdict, and in 2012, the Supreme Court acquitted him in a 7-0 decision.

 Organization

-The "Board of Directors" includes Lars Hedegaard, Diana West, Paul Beliën (editor of The Brussels Journal), Christine Brim, Bjørn Larsen and Edward S. May (editor of Gates of Vienna).
+The Board of Directors includes Lars Hedegaard, Diana West, Paul Beliën (editor of The Brussels Journal), Christine Brim, Bjørn Larsen and Edward S. May (editor of Gates of Vienna).
 It has national branches in such countries as the United Kingdom, where Paul Weston is or was the President of the English branch.
 The Board of Advisors includes Bat Ye'or, Andrew Bostom, Rachel Ehrenfeld, Brigitte Gabriel, Frank Gaffney, David B. Harris, Ibn Warraq, Hans Jansen, Ehsan Jami, Philippe Karsenty, Roger Kimball, Ezra Levant, Kenneth Levin, Andrew C. McCarthy, Daniel Pipes, Nidra Poller, Roger Scruton, Kathy Shaidle, Robert Spencer, Martin Mawyer, Mark Steyn, Brad Thor, Bruce Thornton, Allen West, Geert Wilders, Banafsheh Zand-Bonazzi, Sam Solomon, Helle Merete Brix and Stephen Coughlin.